Hawksbill Summit in Shenandoah National Park is the ultimate destination for hikers seeking panoramic views from the park’s highest point. ⛰️

 Appalachian Trail

+You can hike this trail clockwise or counterclockwise.
 I prefer to complete the longest section first, spend time enjoying the views at the summit, then finish off the hike on the shorter section.

 With that being said, let’s tackle this route counterclockwise.

-From the northern end of the Hawksbill Gap Parking Area, follow the short connector trail towards the Appalachian Trail.
+From the northern end of the Hawksbill Gap parking area, follow the short connector trail towards the Appalachian Trail.

 At the first junction, take a left onto the Appalachian Trail (South).
 Follow white blazes along the trail until you reach another junction.